Ira-Trygub/Ira-Trygub.github.io/about.md

 Hi, my name is Iryna Trygub and I am a junior specialist in the field of Machine Learning and Data Science.
 I am currently studying applied computer science at HAW Hamburg and am looking forward to getting my first experience in real production projects.
 On this page, you can get acquainted with my educational projects.
 You can get in touch via [email][mailto].

-I can also be found on  GitHub {% include icon-github.html username="Ira-Trygub" %}
 My [CV][cv].

 [mailto]: mailto:triirra@gmail.com